ShubhamGupta15/ITSP-Drone_Delivery/README.md

  12. Install QGroundControl.
  13. Setup Done!!

-## WEbsite Setup
+## Website Setup
 The website is based a Django backend along with fontend using HTML,CSS and Javascript.
-To see how the setup works see [here](./Website/Backend_Instructions.md)
+To see how the setup works see [the website instructions](./Website/Backend_Instructions.md)
 ## How to run simulation:
 1. First launch the rosbridge server using the launch_rosbridge.sh.
 ```